-We investigate the role of the extensive margin on the total input value drop by quantifying the change in input purchases for alternative samples of firms.
-We begin by excluding from the sample those firms that are never observed buying inputs after March 2020.
-These firms exhibit the largest response to the lockdowns as they break links with their suppliers and presumably exit in the post-period.
-As shown by the green line in Figure 2d, the drop in input purchases goes from 30% to 18% when excluding firms that exit.
-That is, a third of the total effect is driven by firms that stop purchasing inputs all together.
+We investigate the role of the extensive margin on the real input value drop by quantifying the change in input purchases for alternative samples of firms.
+We begin by excluding from the sample firms that are never observed buying inputs after March 2020.
+These firms exhibit the largest response to the lockdowns as they break links with their suppliers and presumably exit after the shock.
+As shown by the green line in Figure 2d, the drop in input purchases goes from 31% to 20% when excluding firms that exit.
+That is, one-third of the total effect is driven by exiting firms.

-Finally, we calculate the total input purchases from suppliers that were already selling to the firm in the previous period and continue selling to the firm in the next period.
-This measure focuses exclusively on the intensive margin, as we do not consider input purchases from new suppliers or from suppliers who break links with the firm.
-The orange line in Figure 2d shows that firms with highly exposed continuing suppliers only decrease input purchases by 4%.
-This suggests that the extensive margin and firm entry and exit drive a majority of the observed supply-chain disruptions.
+We then calculate the real input purchases from suppliers that were already selling to the firm in the previous period and continue selling to the firm in the next period.
+This measure focuses exclusively on the intensive margin, as we do not consider input purchases from new suppliers or from suppliers that break links with the firm.
+The orange line in Figure 2d shows that firms with highly-exposed continuing suppliers only decrease input purchases by 7%.
+This suggests that the extensive margin and entry and exit drive approximately 77% of the observed supply-chain disruptions.